curityio/kafka-zero-trust/README.md

 ![Request IDs](./doc/request-ids.png)

-Messages should also be digitally signed so that they cannot be tampered with by a man in the middle.\
+Messages could be digitally signed so that they cannot be tampered with by a man in the middle.\
-Messages should also be able to convey a JWT digital identity containing scopes and claims.\
+Messages could also convey a JWT digital identity containing scopes and claims.\
-Messages should have a version to enable APIs to apply different policies over time.
+Messages could have a version to enable APIs to apply different policies over time.

 ## API Behavior